Skip to Main Content

 Has the proposal been downsized multiple times to reduce the tax impact?

 Yes.
-The Board of Education was originially considering more than $145 million of districtwide capital facility improvements.
+The Board of Education was originally considering more than $145 million of districtwide capital facility improvements.
 The District reduced the request by more than $40 million this spring.
 After additional public input, including public opinion research, the proposal was further downsized by $9 million in August 2024.
 The size of the bond referendum that will appear on the ballot is $89,106,629 million.

 More than $5.2 million of the facility improvements that were eliminated from the bond referendum will be addressed with non-referendum funds on a pay-as-you-go basis from the Capital Improvement Fund.